Anthony Stott

 Biography

-I am a PhD Candidate pursuing a joint degree in East Asian Languages and Civilizations and Comparative Literature.
+I am a PhD Candidate pursuing a joint degree in East Asian Languages & Civilizations and Comparative Literature.
 Both a Japanologist and comparatist, I specialize in the literature, media, and thought of contemporary Japan, with an emphasis on cultural and intellectual encounters that defy the disciplinary and geographical boundaries of Japan studies narrowly conceived.
-In particular, my work intervenes at the intersection of the history of criticism and media and periodical studies.
-My dissertation, Formations of Critical Space: Japanese Theory, its Media History, and the Contours of Critique Beyond the Bubble, explores questions of critique and its limits through formations of thinkers and artists around Critical Space (Hihyō kūkan, 1991–2002), Japan’s preeminent journal of theory and criticism.
+In particular, my work intervenes at the nexus of media history, philosophical aesthetics, and theory and criticism.
+My dissertation project, Formations of Critical Space: Japanese Theory, its Media History, and the Contours of Critique Beyond the Bubble, traces a genealogy of critique (hihyō) through periodicals and cognate institutions in 1980s and especially 1990s Japan, revealing alternative pathways and provocations that challenge current Euro-American debates around critique and its limits.